Overview

 The formatter analyzes the Execution Flow and Data Links of the selected nodes.
 It calculates the optimal Y-position for the shortest possible horizontal connection.
 If Manhattan Routing is enabled, it will also inject reroute nodes to maintain 90-degree orthogonal paths.

-Manhattan Routing (Shift+R)
+Manhattan Routing (Shift+Alt+R)

 Blueprint spaghetti is often caused by long, diagonal splines that cross over unrelated nodes.
 Manhattan Routing enforces 90-degree discipline across your selection.